bjornmeansbear/sustainable-packaging/README.md

 It's a lot!
 It helps to try and take a "systems" approach to this.
 Here is what I mean by systems thinking:

 The short of it is that you must Try to see all the potential bits and pieces of a project at the outset and then design accordingly.
-That's systems -- understanding that everything is connected.
+That's more or less it -- understanding that everything is connected.
 "If you want to bake an apple pie from scratch you must first invent the universe..." -- carl sagan.

 ## venn diagram